 A rear light to help you be seen is a sensible accessory, even if you’re not planning to ride on the road.
 If you’re a mountain biker, a rear light on your pack or your helmet will stay out of the worst of the mud and is more visible than one on your seat post.

-Bright headlamps are a must for winter mountain or gravel riding.
-Helmet-mounted bike lights are great for twisty trails as you can get a clear shot of where you head is turned, while bar-mounted lights work better in mist and fog.
-Go for both if you can afford it but don't worry if you can't.
+Bright front lights are a must for winter mountain or gravel riding.
+Helmet-mounted bike lights are great for twisty trails, bar-mounted lights work better in mist and fog, go for both if you can afford it but don't worry if you can't.

 Love Your Bike (It'll Thank You Later!)